 The Bank monitors all financial assets that are subject to impairment requirements to assess whether there has been a significant increase in credit risk since initial recognition.

-- 4. Financial risk management (continued)
+If there has been a significant increase in credit risk the Bank will measure the loss allowance based on lifetime rather than 12-month ECL.
+Details of factors that will result in the significant increase in credit risk are disclosed in Note 2.18 (viii).

-- 4.1.1 Credit Risk Management (continued)
+4.1.1 Credit Risk Management (continued)

-- (i) Significant increase in credit risk